-The focus of SwissRN is on rigor of research practices and robustness of research results.
+The focus of SwissRN is on rigor and transparency of research practices and robustness of research results.
 Reproducibility is a basic requirement for robust research results and as such SwissRN shares some of its goals with Open Science standards such as the TOP guidelines.
-But the goals of SwissRN are broader than openness and transparency since they include on top of reproducibility also integrity and rigor, validity and replicability, efficiency and quality, robustness and generalizability.
+But the goals of SwissRN are broader than openness and transparency since reproducibility also requires integrity and rigor, validity and replicability, efficiency and quality, robustness and generalizability.